 A camera is the ultimate way to preserve your memories of India forever.
 There are countless options out there, but if you’re looking for a camera that provides far superior quality to your phone but isn’t as complicated (or expensive) as a DSLR, the Canon PowerShot SX740 HS is the ideal all-rounder.
 It’s pocket-sized and amazingly easy to use, with nine shooting modes ranging from fully automatic to manual.
 With 20.3 megapixels, you’re guaranteed great quality images that you’ll be proud to show your friends back home.

-You can also use the camera’s self-timer to take an Insta-worthy group photo, or shoot in continuous mode to make sure you don’t miss out on the perfect shot.
+You can also use the camera’s self-timer to take an Insta-worthy group photo or shoot in continuous mode to make sure you don’t miss out on the perfect shot.
 Perhaps the most unique feature of this camera is its astonishing 40x optical zoom, which gives professional lenses a run for their money and allows you to take close-up photos of wildlife and birds.
-You can also take high-quality, 4K video.
-The camera comes in black or silver, has an in-built flash and a flip-up LCD screen.
+You can also take high-quality, 4K videos.
+The camera comes in black or silver, has an in-built flash, and a flip-up LCD screen.

 Our writers spent 6 hours researching the most popular items to pack for India.
 Before making their final recommendations, they considered 20 different items overall, screened options from 12 different brands and manufacturers, read over 35 user reviews (both positive and negative), and tested 1 of the items themselves.
 All of this research adds up to recommendations you can trust.